hacker1024/lockly_api_docs/README.rst

-Unofficial Lockly API Documentation
+Unofficial Lockly API documentation
 ===================================

-Welcome to the Unofficial Lockly API Documentation!
+Welcome to the Unofficial Lockly API documentation!

 This is an ongoing effort to document the various `Lockly <https://lockly.com.au>`_ APIs, with the goal of enabling the development of projects such as: